mariostrbac/environmental-sound-classification/README.md

     return melspectrogram_db
 ```
-* The second block shows the process of spectrogram feature extraction for each audio file from the dataset.
+* The second block shows the spectrogram feature extraction for each audio file from the dataset.

 ```python
 SOUND_DURATION = 2.95   # fixed duration of audio excerpts in seconds